 A member of the Texas Tech University System, TTUHSC has been accredited by the Southern Association of Colleges and Schools Commission on Colleges as a separate institution from Texas Tech University since 2004.
 TTUHSC received its reaffirmation of accreditation from SACSCOC in 2009.
 The next reaffirmation is scheduled for 2019.

 Opportunities for employment and professional growth in the field of Rehabilitation Counseling are numerous and growing steadily.
 The demand for qualified rehabilitation counselors (CRC) is especially high.
 98% of graduates from the MRC program are employed in the field (or closely related field) in the first 6 months after graduation.
-The vast majority of our students enter the private sector (both for profit and non-profit), educational settings, mental health settings, Veteran's Affairs, and hospital settings.
+The vast majority of our students enter the private sector (both for profit and non-profit), educational settings, mental health settings, state vocational rehabilitation systems, Veteran's Affairs, and hospital settings.

 On average, students entering the program take approximately 7 semesters (Fall, Spring, and Summer) or just over 2 years to graduate.
 The average cost for completion of the program are $10,800 for in-state students, and $14,400 for out of state students.
 While the MRC program does not have any scholarships specifically for the students, the University's Financial Aid Office will assist students with locating outside loans and scholarships.

 Using the latest in distance education approaches, especially Internet and web-based technologies, the MRC program is available to individuals throughout Texas, the United States, and the world.
 This program is designed for people who are currently working full time or cannot undertake graduate studies in a traditional on-site, classroom-based setting.
 Students are NOT required to attend classes or even to step foot on the TTUHSC campus.